MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/reuse-guides-across-sites.md

 However, we recommend that your organization pay particular attention to the impact the copy process has on, among other things, the usage of QR codes with deep links, content in the guide and the related metadata such as name and ID.

-We recommend generating a unique QR code for each station or piece of equipment that has an associated guide and [embed a deep link](../pc-app-anchor-embed-qr-code-link.md) in each QR code to a unique, validated, guide existing in an [execution environment](govern-guides-through-power-platform-environments-and-power-apps.md#example-environment-3-execution-environment).
+We recommend generating a unique QR code for each station or piece of equipment that has an associated guide and [embed a deep link](../pc-app-anchor-embed-qr-code-link.md) in each QR code to a unique, validated guide existing in an [execution environment](govern-guides-through-power-platform-environments-and-power-apps.md#example-environment-3-execution-environment).
 This approach helps you be compliant with your organization's quality management processes because only approved and specific guides can be launched on location.

 ## Copy process impacts

-- **QR code with deep links**: If your organization, [as recommended](anchor-guides-content-through-qr-codes-and-embed-deep-links.md), generates unique QR codes with deep links to unique, validated guides, when replicating existing guides or utilizing guides as templates you must generate a unique QR code with deep links for the copy.
+- **QR code with deep links**: If your organization, [as recommended](anchor-guides-content-through-qr-codes-and-embed-deep-links.md), generates unique QR codes with deep links to unique, validated guides when replicating existing guides or utilizing guides as templates you must generate a unique QR code with deep links for the copy.

 - **Metadata**